Configuration

 Like TypeScript, ArkType defaults to ignoring undeclared keys during validation.
 However, it also supports two additional behaviors:

-: Allow undeclared keys on input, delete them before returning output"reject"
+"ignore"(default): Allow undeclared keys on input, preserve them on output"delete": Allow undeclared keys on input, delete them before returning output"reject": Reject input with undeclared keys

-syntax (see those docs for more on how they work).
+These behaviors can be associated with individual Types via the built-in "+" syntax (see those docs for more on how they work).
 You can also change the default globally:

 exactOptionalPropertyTypes

-By default, ArkType validates optional keys as if TypeScript's exactOptionalPropertyTypes
+By default, ArkType validates optional keys as if TypeScript's exactOptionalPropertyTypes is set to true.

 See an example

-This approach allows the most granular control over optionality, as | undefined
+This approach allows the most granular control over optionality, as | undefined can be added to properties that should accept it.

-to match TypeScript's behavior.
-If you do this, we'd recommend making a plan to enable exactOptionalPropertyTypes
+However, if you have not enabled TypeScript's exactOptionalPropertyTypes setting, you may globally configure ArkType's exactOptionalPropertyTypes to false to match TypeScript's behavior.
+If you do this, we'd recommend making a plan to enable exactOptionalPropertyTypes in the future.

 exactOptionalPropertyTypes does not yet affect default values!